chruisss/simple-gifting-custom/README.md

-# Simple Gifting - Shopify App
+# Simple Gifting - Shopify Development App

-A Shopify app built with Remix that allows customers to add personalized gifting products to their cart with custom messages.
-Perfect for gift cards, personalized items, and special occasion products.
+A Shopify development app built with Remix that allows customers to add personalized gifting products to their cart with custom messages.
+This app is configured as a **development app** for a single store.

 ## 🎁 Features